Jiva Goswami: Genealogy

 His family lineage can be traced to Indian State of Karnataka and Naihati in the district of North 24 Parganas in present-day West Bengal, India.
 The former generations according to Bhakti-ratnakara:

 Sarvajna Jagatguru was a famous brahmana, great scholar in all Vedas, respected Yajur-vedi of the Baradvaja caste, and king of Karnataka in South India, adored by all other contemporary kings.
-Sarvajna's son, Aniruddha, was spirited, famous, a proficient scholar of the Vedas, and a favorite of the reigning kings at the time.
+Sarvajna's son, Aniruddha, was spirited, famous, a proficient scholar of the Vedas, and a favourite of the reigning kings at the time.
 Aniruddha's sons, Rupesvara (eldest) and Harihara, were well respected due to their virtuous qualities.
 Rupesvara was famed as a scholar of the scriptures, while Harihara became a master in the art and science of weapons.
 Both brothers inherited the administration of the state after their father died, but Harihara soon snatched all the power, causing Rupesvara and his wife to travel to Paulastha-desa, where Sikharesvara befriended him and convinced him to settle there.

 Rupesvara's son, Padmanabha, was a genius and easily learned the four Vedas making him famous.
 He had impeccable character and was genuinely absorbed in love of Lord Jagannatha.
 He left Sikharabhumi and settled on the bank of the Ganges in the village Navahatta (present-day Naihati, West Bengal, India), where he had eighteen daughters and five sons.
 His five sons were Purusottama (eldest), Jagannatha, Narayana, Murari, and Mukunda (youngest), where Purusottama and Mukunda were the best in experience and character.
 Mukunda's son, Kumara, was a great brahmana and highly virtuous.
 He privately engaged in oblations and purificatory penances.
 Becoming very disturbed by family difficulties, he left the village Navahatta with his followers and settled in the village Bakla Chandradvipa in East Bengal (now Bangladesh).
-He built a house in the village Fateyabad in Jessore for the convenience of communications with devotees and traveling Vaishnavas.
+He built a house in the village Fateyabad in Jessore for the convenience of communications with devotees and travelling Vaishnavas.